General terms and conditions for the use of Rukakeskus Oy’s online services

-The Ruka and Pyhä webshops are web services provided by Rukakeskus Oy.
+The Ruka and Pyhä webshops and websites are web services provided by Rukakeskus Oy.
 These services provide booking services for Rukakeskus Oy and its affiliates Pyhätunturi Oy and Ski-Inn Hotels & Apartments Oy.
-All payment transactions pass through Rukakeskus Oy.
+Payment transactions are always recorded according to the used online service to Rukakeskus Oy or Pyhätunturi Oy.

 The websites use a Secure Socket Layer (SSL) digital certificate with which the service provider’s (Rukakeskus Oy) identity is certified and also the connection between the service user's computer and the server is SSL-protected.